nodeca/pica/README.md

   - __unsharpThreshold__ - 0..100.
 Default - `0`.
 Try 10 for begibing.
   - __dest__ - Optional.
 Output buffer to write data.
 Help to avoid data copy if no WebWorkers available.
 Callback will return result buffer anyway.
   - __transferable__ - Optional.
+Default - `false`.
 Whether to use
     [transferable objects](http://updates.html5rocks.com/2011/12/Transferable-Objects-Lightning-Fast).
-    Faster, but you cannot use the source buffer afterward.
+    with webworkers.
+Can be faster sometime, but you cannot use the source buffer afterward.
 - __callback(err, output)__ - function to call after resize complete:
   - __err__ - error if happened.
   - __output__ - Uint8Array with resized RGBA image data.